rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 This approach demonstrates how to access a private constructor of a final class in Java using reflection.
 However, it's crucial to consider the design implications and potential drawbacks before using reflection in production code.

 ---
-## Q. Real-World Usage Questions on Interfaces and Abstraction in Java
+## 100. Real-World Usage Questions on Interfaces and Abstraction in Java

 #### **1. When would you use an interface over an abstract class in a real-world application?**